 Why choose this course

 The academic disciplines of literature and sociology share a common goal to further our understanding of society.
-This course is a particularly well-balanced choice for anyone who wishes to master a wide range of methods, theories and critical skills while gaining greater insight into both subjects.
+Our BA (Hons) English Literature with Sociology course is a particularly well-balanced choice for anyone who wants to master a wide range of methods, theories and critical skills while gaining greater insight into both subjects.